 To specify a program to start when the user logs on to a remote session

-Open Terminal Services Configuration.
-To open Terminal Services Configuration, click Start, point to Administrative Tools, point to Terminal Services, and then click Terminal Services Configuration.
+On the RD Session Host server, open Remote Desktop Session Host Configuration.
+To open Remote Desktop Session Host Configuration, click Start, point to Administrative Tools, point to Remote Desktop Services, and then click Remote Desktop Session Host Configuration.

 Under Connections, right-click the name of the connection, and then click Properties.

-Click OK.
+- Click OK.
 Changes made on the Environment tab are not applied to sessions that are connected when the change is made.
-The changes will take effect the next time the user establishes a new connection to the terminal server.
+The changes will take effect the next time the user establishes a new connection to the RD Session Host server.